jhf1203/bookmarked/README.md

 <hr>

 ## Description
 Bookmarked is a public platform for book lovers.
 It allows users to add friends, and share with them what they are currently reading, have read, and want to read.
-Users are able to upload a profile picture, make blog posts, and follow their friends to keep up with what they are reading and reviewing.
+Users are able to upload a profile picture, make blog posts, and keep up with what their friends are reading and reviewing.

 <hr>